rhodyprog4ds/BrownFall20/assignments/03-exploratory.md

-This week your goal is to do a small exploratory data analysis for two datasets of your choice.
+This week your goal is to do a small exploratory data analysis for one or two datasets of your choice.
 One dataset must include at least two continuous valued variables and at least one categorical variable(d1).
 One dataset must include at least two categorical variables and at least one continuous valued variable(d2).
+If you find one dataset that has at least three continuous and three categorical variables, you can do the whole analysis on one adataset

 Use a separate notebook for each dataset, name them `dataset_01.ipynb` and `dataset_02.ipynb`.